 It doesn’t matter if arthritis or a sudden knee injury has you wondering what to do for chronic knee pain, the good news is that there are a number of pain management strategies you can employ to rehabilitate your knee joint and restore function.
-When you work with Sirius Health, we employ an integrated approach to managing chronic knee pain, based on your personal needs and activity goals.
+When you work with Super Health Chatswood Medical Centre, we employ an integrated approach to managing chronic knee pain, based on your personal needs and activity goals.
 Here are some tips to help manage chronic knee pain.

 What Is Chronic Knee Pain?

 Chronic knee pain is a long term or persistent condition that can cause swelling, pain or sensitivity in the knees.
 Patients tend to present with chronic knee pain for different reasons.
 Some of these include

 - Tendinitis: this is pain situated in the front of your knee.
 It will get worse if you climb the stairs or walk up a hill